 - Mali GPUs are #1 in SmartTVs & Android tablets

 - Over 400 million Mali GPUs shipped in 2013, over double that in 2012

 - Found in over 230 end devices, including the Samsung Galaxy S5, Galaxy Note 3/10.1/PRO 12.2

 ARM offers two families of products to ensure that there is a GPU suitable for any use case imaginable.
-The Mid-Range family aims for market leading performance density and can be found in a wide range of wearables, DTVs, STBs and smartphones; the High-End family focuses on high performance graphics and delivery of the latest features and is found regularly driving the fantastic visual experience in market-leading tablets and superphones.
+The cost efficient family aims for market leading performance density and can be found in a wide range of wearables, DTVs, STBs and smartphones; the performance efficient family focuses on high performance graphics and delivery of the latest features within the power and thermal limits of mobile devices.
+It is found regularly driving the fantastic visual experience in market-leading tablets and superphones.

 This range of products has enabled market-leading devices including the Samsung Galaxy SIII and LG SmartTV, as well as a wide range of mass market smartphones and Android tablets.

 Mali Media System

 All Mali GPUs benefit from an integrated software stack that provides long-term support of industry-standard APIs and ensures code compatibility across the range of architectural compliant GPUs.